rjo6615/DnD/README.md

 Run `npm run build` to generate the production build of the client.
 The `npm start` script runs this build step before launching the server so deployments always serve the latest assets from `client/build`.

+### Dice Box assets

+The 3D dice roller can operate fully offline once you mirror the Dice Box module and textures.
+See [`docs/dice-box.md`](docs/dice-box.md) for instructions on downloading and configuring the assets locally.

 ## Database Indexes

 The server ensures critical MongoDB indexes at startup so common lookups stay performant: